 The greatest prize in poker is to win the annual World Series of Poker (WSOP) Main Event.
 Along with around $10 million in first-prize money comes a WSOP bracelet, a poker status symbol without peers.

 Caesars Entertainment owns the event.
-The company also operates the WSOP.com online poker sites in Nevada and New Jersey.
+The company also operates the WSOP.com online poker sites in Nevada, Pennsylvania, New Jersey and Michigan.

 Nevada launched first, but the New Jersey WSOP online poker room is the jewel in the crown.

 Nevada, Delaware and New Jersey are members of an interstate compact that allows the states to share player pools across their borders.
-WSOP players in NV and NJ share the same tables and enter the same tournaments.
+WSOP players in NV, PA and NJ share the same tables and enter the same tournaments.